DrZhivago1/DocWorld/README.md

 **v1.0.10 (00/00/0000):**

-	Moved the Changelog into the README.md
+	Moved the Changelog into the README.md, fixed RoM-Bones_StuffedFloors patch.

 	IF "Dubs Hygiene" AND "RF Fertile Fields" are installed:
 		The composter is usable and produces RF Fertile Field compost.
 May cause minor issues with ongoing saves.